Liam Mac Mathúna

-Liam Mac Mathúna is a noted scholar of Irish.
+Liam Mac Mathúna is an Irish scholar of the Irish language.
 He is an emeritus Professor of Irish at University College Dublin previously, 2006 to 2013, having been head of their School of Irish, Celtic Studies, Irish Folklore and Linguistics.
 He has published extensively on the Irish language, Irish literature and Irish culture.
 He is also the editor of Éigse: A Journal of Irish Studies.